naruthk/web-theme-portfolio/README.md

 ----

-## Help & Support
+## Support

-Direct any information to `contact@naruthk.com`, especially for help and support.
-Please support my creation by sharing this theme with everyone else.
+Please submit a new issue on this GitHub's repository if you encounter any problem or have any suggestion.

+---

+Made with 💌.
 Thank you!

+---

 ## License